Warrington College of Business

 The Warrington College of Business is the business school of the University of Florida.
 Its subordinate schools include the Heavener School of Business (the undergraduate wing), the Hough Graduate School of Business (the graduate wing), and the Fisher School of Accounting.

 About 6,300 students are enrolled in classes, including undergraduates and graduate students, including Master of Business Administration and Ph.D.-seeking students.
 All programs are accredited by the Association to Advance Collegiate Schools of Business.

 History

 The college was named after its alumnus Alfred C. Warrington in 1996, in recognition of his donations to the college.

 Leadership

 For over three decades, John Kraft served as the Dean of the Warrington College of Business.
 His tenure as Dean started in 1990, and ended in 2020.
 In March 2020, Saby Mitra was named the new Dean of the Warrington College of Business.
 Mitra started on August 1, 2020.
+Mitra left Warrington on August 1, 2026.
+Gary McGill was appointed as interim dean of the college.
+McGill previously served as the director of the Fisher School of Accounting since 2006 and Senior Associate Dean of the college.

 Academics

 Undergraduate programs

 Undergraduate programs are offered through the Heavener School of Business (Finance, General Studies, Information Systems, Management, and Marketing.) and the Fisher School of Accounting (Accounting).